-You’d also be part of the large majority of bino users that don’t know how to properly focus a bino for your eyes and to adjust for abnormalities, either in the image or in your own eyesight.
-And, thanks to Target Tamers, we want you to be the most well-prepared optic user when out in the field.
+You’d also be part of the large majority of binocular users that don’t know how to properly focus a binocular for your eyes and to adjust for abnormalities, either in the image or in your own eyesight.
+And we want you to be the most well-prepared optic user when out in the field.

 No more blurry images, say goodbye to double vision, and eliminate dark, shadowy spots that appear to float around on the lens as if you have a tiny poltergeist cortege following your every move.

 Getting excellent image quality starts with the type of focus system you choose to invest in.
 And, there are two different types that we’re going to get into today: